For Pleasure

 1. It's a veritable Garden of Eden

 Costa Rica is one of the world’s most biologically dense countries and is renown for it's incredible biodiversity.
-The 500,000 species of plants and animals in Costa Rica represents 4 percent of the total species on Earth, even though Costa Rica is a relatively small country.
-Sport Fishing
+The 500,000 species of plants and animals in Costa Rica represents 4 percent of the total species on Earth, even though Costa Rica is a relatively small country.2.
+A fisherman’s paradise

 4. If you want the Big City, there’s San Jose